wp-plugins/contact-us-page-contact-people/readme.txt

 == Changelog ==

+= 1.2.7 - 2015/06/03 =
+* Tweak - Security Hardening.
+Removed all php file_put_contents functions in the plugin framework and replace with the WP_Filesystem API
+* Tweak - Security Hardening.
+Removed all php file_get_contents functions in the plugin framework and replace with the WP_Filesystem API

 = 1.2.6 - 2015/05/26 =
 * Tweak - Tested for full compatibility with WordPress Version 4.2.2
 * Tweak - Changed Permission 777 to 755 for style folder inside the uploads folder